Gas Detector Calibration

 Thorcal's site engineers have worked on Crowcon, Draeger, Analox, BOC and other leading brands of fixed gas detection system.

 We can provide short notice callout to your system to assess faults, or calibrate fixed sensor heads.
 We calibrate LEL detectors, SO2, Ammonia, Hydrogen, O2 and others.

 Our gas engineers are experienced in SIL checking fixed systems, ensuring integrity of your gas detection equipment.

 Hire Gas Detectors

 We keep a fleet of personal gas monitors for short, long term and permanent hires.
 Find out more about how you could save money by hiring gas detectors from us.

 Buy Gas Monitors

-As an authorised distributor for Honeywell safety products, Thorcal are able to source any monitors you may need, including all parts and accessories.
+As an authorised distributor for Honeywell safety products, Thorcal is able to source any monitors you may need, including all parts and accessories.
 Make Thorcal your first stop for buying gas detection equipment.
-Find out more
+Find out more.

 Gas Detector Repair